getdish/dish/docs/next.md

   - hooking in analytics such that we can automatically suggest interesting topics for people. think of it as a sort of data-analytics team within a newspaper, but public as more of an analytics dashboard we build and improve

 bring the app "to life":

+  - more interactivity:
+    - map shows favorites instantly (map needs a way to have "background" points that are unintrusive (extra hover delay to activate, on mobile zoom needs to be higher))

   - home map needs to load points/regions faster and better
     - secondary points, hover effects, colorized by type, emoji for standouts